|Bobby Doerr, who lived longer than any other HOF player|

 - Lefty Grove: ~38 years, 4 months

-(timespans use January of their election year as the starting point, and are approximate, because I do not know the exact date of each year's election results being announced)
+(The timespans above use January of their election year as the starting point, and are approximate, because I do not know the exact date of each year's election results being announced.)

 Not surprisingly, the longest-tenured Hall of Famers are an especially impressive bunch, because most of them are players good enough to have been elected to the HOF pretty quickly.
-Sandy Koufax was elected only a week or so after his 36th birthday, and looks to be a relatively healthy 79 years old.
-Life willing, he'll still be with us for a long time, and could establish a very long tenure as a living Hall of Famer.
-(I hope all ten of the players on that list have many more years as living Hall of Famers.
-An appearance at any game or event by one of the games greats is always a treat.)
+Sandy Koufax was elected only a week or so after his 36th birthday, and looked great at the 2017 World Series.
+He seems to have a great chance at becoming the first person to live as a Baseball Hall of Famer for 50+ years.

 The last time I saw Ernie Banks in person was at a Pearl Jam concert held at Wrigley Field a year and a half ago.
 A huge rainstorm caused the concert to be delayed after only 5 or 6 songs.
 The delay lasted nearly three hours, and it was midnight by the time the band retook the stage.
 A couple minutes later, Eddie Vedder brought Ernie Banks to the stage as a special guest.
-When this moment was planned, it was likely expected to take place around 9:30, and I imagine many men Banks' age would have decided to go home when it was clear there would be such a delay.
+When this moment was planned weeks ahead of time, it was likely expected to take place around 9:30, and I imagine many men Banks' age would have decided to go home when it was clear there would be such a delay.
 I was impressed, but not at all surprised, that Ernie had chosen to wait it out.
-Few ballplayers have ever seemed to enjoy the game so much, and in Ernie Banks' case, that joy seemed to exist for all parts of his life.
+Few ballplayers have ever seemed to enjoy the game so much, and in Ernie Banks' case, that joy seemed to extend to other parts of life as well.

-I will miss seeing him at various baseball and Chicago-area events, but I am happy he had so many years to enjoy baseball's highest honor.
+I will miss seeing him at various baseball and Chicago-area events, but I'm happy he had so many years to enjoy baseball's highest honor.